ericmatte/ad-media-lights-sync/README.md

 ## Compatibility

+This app should work with any `media_player` and RGB light integrations available in Home Assitant.
-This app has been tested and is working with the following devices:
+That said, it has been tested and is working with the following devices:

 - **Media Players**:
   - ChromeCast